Key Takeaways:

 Raleigh, North Carolina

-The Atlantic coast along the state of North Carolina is well taken care of thanks to North Carolina State University (NCSU), a top Sea Grant college.
+The Atlantic coast along the state of North Carolina is well-maintained, thanks to North Carolina State University (NCSU), a top Sea Grant college.
 According to the university’s website, the long-term goal of the program is to “serve as a leader in addressing the state’s urgent and emerging needs in the ocean and coastal resource management, and in the successful transition to ecosystem-based approaches through sound science and educational excellence.”
-To achieve this vision, NCSU spearheads various outreach and education programs and conducts research on topics ranging from the restoration of seagrass beds to the varying popularity of different kinds of seafood.
+To achieve this vision, NCSU spearheads various outreach and education programs, researching topics ranging from the restoration of seagrass beds to the varying popularity of different kinds of seafood.

 Ohio State University